rhdhorchestrator/rhdhorchestrator.github.io/content/blog/upgrading-orchestrator-1.7.md

   `oc label subs serverless-operator -n openshift-serverless rhdh.redhat.com/created-by- || true` `oc label subs logic-operator-rhel8 -n openshift-serverless-logic rhdh.redhat.com/created-by- || true`

-- Delete the Backstage CR
+- Delete any running RHDH instance via the UI or by deleting the Backstage CR
 - Uninstall the RHDH v1.6 Operator
-- Delete old configmaps used by RHDH (backup before) `delete old configmaps - oc delete cm -n rhdh -l rhdh.redhat.com/created-by=orchestrator`
+- Delete old configmaps used by RHDH (backup before) `oc delete cm -n rhdh -l rhdh.redhat.com/created-by=orchestrator`

-**Do not Delete the Orchestrator CR, as it's removal can delete important information that cannot be retrieved**
+**Do not Delete the Orchestrator CR, as its removal can delete important resources that cannot be retrieved**

 2. **Configuring Orchestrator Plugins**:

-   As of RHDH 1.7 all of the Orchestrator plugins are included in the default dynamic-plugins.yaml file of install-dynamic-plugins container but disabled by default.
+   As of RHDH 1.7 all of the Orchestrator plugins are included in the default dynamic-plugins.yaml file of install-dynamic-plugins container, but disabled by default.
 To enable the orchestrator plugin, you should refer the dynamic plugins ConfigMap with following data in your Backstage Custom Resource (CR) and put "false" under the "disabled" level.

    The `backstage-plugin-scaffolder-backend-module-orchestrator-dynamic` and the `backstage-plugin-orchestrator-backend-dynamic` plugins require extra configurations that include the URL for the SonataFlow Data Index.